nleaf/nleaf.github.io/cloud.md

     performance. '
   icon: ''
   background: ''
+- template: highlights-2-column
+  block: highlights-2col
+  heading: Paving Your Path to the Cloud
+  subheading: Our portfolio of cloud solutions makes overcoming your IT challenges
+    a breeze
+  highlights:
+  - align-left: true
+    icon: ''
+    background: ''
+    headline: On-Site Private Cloud with Disaster Recovery as a Service
+    description: Ease your transition to the cloud through dedicated on-premises cloud resources coupled with managed disaster recovery from your location to any one of Expedient's 11 data centers using Push Button DR. The On-Site Private Cloud with DRaaS is ideal for customers who want to transform their IT operations without sacrificing the benefits or control of an on-premises environment.
+  - align-left: false
+    icon: ''
+    background: ''
+    headline: Hybrid Cloud Colocation for AWS
+    description: Implement your hybrid cloud strategy with Expedient’s Hybrid Cloud colocation.
+A low latency connection to AWS East from Expedient’s Baltimore, MD data center(s) enables your organization to establish a hybrid cloud architecture that utilizes AWS for cloud-friendly applications and Expedient colocation for workloads that are sensitive, critical, or not yet ready for the hyperscale cloud.
+  - align-left: true
+    icon: ''
+    background: ''
+    headline: Multi-Cloud Connection
+    description: With nearly half of all IT organizations utilizing cloud infrastructure across multiple cloud providers, direct and private connections between clouds is a business necessity.
+Expedient’s Multi-Cloud Connection solution enables bi-directional, dedicated connectivity to cloud providers like Azure, Amazon Web Services, and Google Cloud -- making your mission-critical workloads available anytime, anywhere.
+  - align-left: false
+    icon: ''
+    background: ''
+    headline: VMC on AWS
+    description: 'Deliver IaaS and DRaaS solutions using VMware technology from an Expedient data center or in VMware Cloud on AWS. '
+  - align-left: true
+    icon: ''
+    background: ''
+    headline: Nutanix as a Service
+    description: 'Host Nutanix in our data centers or on-premises and take advantage of managed services including disaster recovery, security, and backups. '
+  - align-left: false
+    icon: ''
+    background: ''
+    description: Use Veeam Cloud Connect to quickly and easily get physical and virtual backups offsite to an Expedient cloud
+    headline: Veeam Cloud Connect
 - template: featured-service
   block: featured-service
   title: On-Site Private Cloud with Disaster Recovery as a Service